The 15 Best Places to Celebrate St. Patrick’s Day in Louisiana!

 Located under the Perkins Road Overpass, this is one of the best places to be for the annual Wearin' of the Green Parade in Baton Rouge.
-Since the parade was started by dedicated citizens marching from City Park to ZeeZee Garden’s located next door to Ivar's, the sports bar has become a staple location for the parade for decades.
-The bar has always has an Irish theme to go along with its sports, pool, skee ball, and outdoor stage on the back patio that makes for the perfect St. Patty’s celebration.
+Ever since the parade was started by dedicated citizens marching from City Park to Zee Zee Gardens (which was located next door to Ivar's), the sports bar has become a staple location for parade go-ers for decades.
+Theoutdoor bar area makes for the perfect location for a St. Paddy's celebration.

-An Irish pub with a Louisiana attitude!
-This neighborhood drinking hole in Monroe hosts its annual St. Patrick's Day Celebration & Fundraiser on March 17.
-Having opened on St. Patrick's Day in 1980, today Enoch's is a pillar in North Louisiana as a loveable café, pub, and live music venue having had such great acts as Leon Russell graces their stage.
-The St. Patrick's Day party is not only the rowdiest, down home party in town for the pub but also serves as a charity event with much of the proceeds going to a chosen charity each year.
+"An Irish pub with a Louisiana attitude!"
+This neighborhood drinking hole in Monroe hosts its annual St. Patrick's Day Celebration Fundraiser The weekend of St. Patrick's Day.
+Having opened on St. Patrick's Day in 1980, today Enoch's is a pillar in North Louisiana as a loveable cafe, pub, and live music venue.
+Having had such great acts as Leon Russell graces their stage, you can expect excellent live music.
+The St. Patrick's Day party is not only the most lively down-home party in town for the pub but also serves as a charity event with proceeds going to a local charity each year.
 A great way to have fun and give back on St. Patrick's Day.